-Last week we visited Hurricane Creek Wilderness (see: 84 Chancel to Sexton) and
+Last week we visited Hurricane Creek (see: 84 Chancel to Sexton) and

 enjoyed the beautiful scenery so much that today we’ve decided to

-come in from the other side and hike up to the Natural Bridge, which is one of the highlights of this scenic wilderness.
+come in from the other side and hike up to Natural Bridge, which is a highlight of this scenic wilderness.
 We exit Highway 123 just east of the old one-lane bridge over Big

 Piney Creek and head north on Big Piney Road (JC5881).
 It's about 1.5 miles to a small parking